Are Medicare Advantage Plans Private Insurance?

 Premiums and Deductibles

-It is not uncommon for premiums and deductibles for Medicare Advantage Plans to rise over time, as the annual deductible for Medicare Part B beneficiaries has grown in recent years, and the average monthly premium for a Medicare Advantage plan can also vary from year to year.
+It is not uncommon for premiums and deductibles for Medicare Advantage Plans to rise over time, as the annual deductible for Medicare Part B beneficiaries will likely grow in recent years, and the average monthly premium for a Medicare Advantage plan could also vary from year to year.

 For individuals with Medicare, it’s crucial to review their coverage annually to understand any changes in costs.